Clyde Bellecourt

-Clyde Howard Bellecourt (May 8, 1936 – January 11, 2022) was a Native American civil rights organizer.
+Clyde Howard Bellecourt (May 8, 1936 – January 11, 2022) was an American Indian civil rights organizer.
 His Ojibwe name is Nee-gon-we-way-we-dun, which means "Thunder Before the Storm".
 He founded the American Indian Movement (AIM) in Minneapolis, Minnesota, in 1968 with Dennis Banks, Eddie Benton-Banai, and George Mitchell.
 His elder brother, Vernon Bellecourt, was also active in the movement.

 Under Bellecourt's leadership, AIM succeeded in raising awareness of tribal issues.
 AIM shone a light on police harassment in Minneapolis.
 Bellecourt founded successful "survival schools" in the Twin Cities to help Native American children learn their traditional cultures.
 In 1972, he initiated the march to Washington, D.C. called the Trail of Broken Treaties, hoping to renegotiate federal-tribal nations' treaties.
 Non-profit groups he founded are designed to improve economic development for Native Americans.

 Early life

 Clyde Bellecourt was the seventh of twelve children born to his parents, Charles and Angeline, on the White Earth Indian Reservation in northern Minnesota.
 Among his older siblings was brother Vernon Bellecourt.
 The reservation was impoverished and his home had no running water or electricity.

 In his youth, Bellecourt fought against authorities, believing that they did not treat his family and other Indians with respect.
 His parents told him to think about his education and do as well as he could.
 The years in school were not pleasant.
 As a boy, he attended a reservation Catholic mission school run by strict nuns of a Benedictine order.
 Young Bellecourt snared rabbits, and harvested wild rice and sugar beets until he was 11 when he was arrested for truancy and delinquency, and sent away to the Red Wing State Training School.

 By the time he was released four years later, the Bellecourt family had moved to Minneapolis in the 1950s, under the Indian Relocation Act of 1956 whereby the federal government encouraged moves to settings where there might be more job opportunities.
 They found the city difficult, and Bellecourt reacted to perceived discrimination and feeling out of place.

 He received detentions at school.
 Getting involved with bad influences, Bellecourt ultimately incurred criminal charges.
 He was convicted and sentenced to the adult correctional facility at St. Cloud for a succession of offenses, including burglary and robbery.

 At the age of 25, Bellecourt was transferred to Stillwater Prison in the eponymous city of Minnesota, where he served out the remainder of his sentence.
 There he met numerous other Native Americans, many of them also Ojibwe.
 Among those were Eddie Benton-Banai (Ojibwe, 1931–2020), who had started a prison cultural program called the American Indian Folklore Group for Native Americans, and Dennis Banks (Ojibwe, 1937–2017).
 After working together in prison, they decided to create a similar program in Minneapolis, to aid urban Indians through exposure to their history, traditional culture, and spirituality.